TekTes/Remote_Sensing_Digital_Image_Analysis/_episodes/08-Module_1-Lecture 7-Geometric distortion in recorded images.md

 questions:
 - "What are the sources of geometric distortion and how they can be corrected?"
 objectives:
+- "Identify the different sources of geometric distortion"
+- "Familiarize with techniques used to correct geometric distortion"
 - "Understand how an image can be registered to a map coordinate system."
 keypoints:
 - "Distortions in image geometry can arise because of:"